Homeowner’s Guide to BC Taxes: Property Tax, Empty Homes & Speculation Tax, GST and PST

 Vancouver Empty Homes Tax

 The Vancouver Empty Homes Tax was instituted to target vacant properties, increase vacancy rates and create affordable, rental housing for people who live and work in Vancouver.
-For 2020, it is charged at 1.25% of the assessed value of a property.
-Owners will need to annually declare whether their property is occupied for at least 6 months of the year to be exempt from this tax.
+For 2020, it is charged at 1.25% of the assessed value of a property and for 2021, the rate will increase to 3% of assessed value.
+Owners will need to annually declare by February 2, 2021 whether their property is occupied for at least 6 months of the year to be exempt from this tax.

 RECOMMENDED READING: The Empty Homes Tax and How to Avoid it